antofic/GraphCodable/Docs/UserGuide.md

 ### Coding rules

-This table summarizes the methods to be used depending on the type of variable to be encoded and decoded:
+This table summarizes the methods to be used in your `func encode(to encoder: GEncoder) throws { ... }` and `func encode(to encoder: GEncoder) throws { ... }` depending on the type of variable to be encoded and decoded:
 ```
 ┌─────────────────────────────────────────────────────────────────────────┐
 │                          ENCODE/DECODE RULES                            │